jtamames/SqueezeMeta/README.md

 19) Merging of previous results to obtain the contig table
 20) Prediction of kegg and metacyc patwhays for each bin
 21) Final statistics for the run
+22) Generation of tables with aggregated taxonomic and functional profiles

-Detailed information about the different steps of the pipeline can be found in the PDF manual.
+Detailed information about the different steps of the pipeline can be found in the manual.

 ## 2. Installation